 - Shows you problem areas, which can inform future videos

-Why TechSmith tools are built for better training videos
+Why Camtasia tools support interactive training videos

 Here’s how each tool helps you create standout training content: